John Major: Political engagement

 Following the 2010 general election, Major announced his support for the Cameron–Clegg coalition, and stated that he hoped for a "liberal conservative" alliance beyond 2015, criticising Labour under Ed Miliband for playing "party games" rather than serving the national interest.
 Nevertheless, in 2013 Major expressed his concern at the seeming decline in social mobility in Britain: "In every single sphere of British influence, the upper echelons of power in 2013 are held overwhelmingly by the privately educated or the affluent middle class.
 To me, from my background, I find that truly shocking."

 During the 2014 Scottish independence referendum Major strongly encouraged a "No" vote, stating that a vote for independence would be damaging both for Scotland and the rest of the UK.
-This was similar to his stance on devolution in Scotland before referendums were held on the subject both there and in Wales in 1997.
+This was similar to his stance on devolution in Scotland before referendums on the subject were held in both Scotland and Wales in 1997.